kvmohan/ekstask/README.md

 ![](images/ncc.png)

-* But EFS will deleted you have to it manually.
+* But EFS will not deleted you have to it manually.

 * Check the bill after this as EKS will charge and NAT gateway and EFS also.